A guide to non-energy costs

 - Understanding your energy bill

-- Why non-commodity costs keep rising
+- Why non-energy costs keep rising

 - Jargon-buster